SQULS/Remnant-Keylogger/README.md

 * smtplib
 * threading

-Most of these modules can be installed using pip.
+Most of these modules can be installed individually.
 For example:

 ```
 pip install smtplib
 ```

+### Troubleshooting

-The email module can be obtained using easy_install.
+If the email module fails to install from pip it can be obtained using easy_install.

 ```
 easy_install email